chris-martin/chris-martin.org/in/posts/2013-11-little-libs/post.md

-The result is a situation wherein you have the very basics covered by the core library, some particular tasks covered by third-party libraries only if the problems they solve are hard enough both "to justify releasing a library" and "to justify adding a dependency", and a large void in between where developers poorly re-implement the same libraries over and over.
+The result is a situation wherein you have the very basics covered by the core library, some particular tasks covered by third-party libraries only if the problems they solve are hard enough both “to justify releasing a library” and “to justify adding a dependency,” and a large void in between where developers poorly re-implement the same libraries over and over.

 ---